Phileosopher/commonplace/lawsaxioms.md

 Baumol's Cost Disease - In low-productivity jobs, the workers can simply jump to higher-productivity jobs whenever they want more money, so hiring managers have to pay more for those jobs over time.

 Efficient-Market Hypothesis - The general cost of things reflects all the information available to everyone.

+Doctorow's Axiom - Any intermediary that adds value will decrease the value they add once they're established, first with their supplier, then with their consumer.

 Elon Market Hypothesis - People invest in popular things because popular people invest in those popular things.